Pricing for Profit: How to Increase End of Year Profit Results by 2-4% in 2019 💵

-A world-class pricing team can prove their profit value regarding dollars and cents:
+A world-class pricing team can prove its profit value regarding dollars and cents:

-World-class pricing teams frame the profit value they generate so their contribution and presence in the business is paying off and worthwhile.
-(And they’re in no doubt they are getting the EBIT growth they promised you.)
+World-class pricing teams frame the profit value they generate so their contribution and presence in the business are paying off and worthwhile.
+(And they’re in no doubt getting the EBIT growth they promised you.)

 Average pricing teams, on the other hand, tend to lack a scientific process in their investigations, including data skills and domain expertise to track pricing performance in all its dimensions.
 Many pricing teams find it difficult to measure the impact of price change on the P&L. Fewer still know about six sigma pricing and don’t know how to set up and implement price trials and experiments or set up a price data architecture and visualisation tracking tools.

 World-Class pricing is highly productive.

 World-class pricing teams take the initiative.
 They don’t wait for tasks to be given to them, they get things done off their own bat.
 They are constantly trying to improve, learn and adapt the pricing system to industry nuances to increase pricing for profit opportunities.